taha-elmasir/Weather-Journal-App/README.md

 ## Description

-Get temperature from an API using Zip and country code.
+Get temperature from a weather API using Zip and country code.

-## tools and languages used to create the project
+## tools and languages used to create this project

 1. HTML5
 2. CSS3